 English 345: Prison Literature

-English 345: Prison Literature, a special topics online course, provides an introduction to selected US prison literature.
+English 345: Prison Literature, a special topics course taught in-class and online, provides an introduction to selected US prison literature.
 US prison literature is a rich field, one that extends from textual moments such as Hawthorne’s “Prison Door” chapter opening The Scarlet Letter (1850) to major modern novels such as John Cheever’s Falconer (1977), which emerged from his work as a writing teacher at Sing Sing prison.
 The course considers prison literature as an integral part of US literary and rhetorical history; as a vehicle for civil disobedience; as an exploration of socially invisible worlds; as resistant autobiography; and as a genre model for US social self-comprehension.
 The goal is to provide students with a short survey of prison literature – particularly in the US Southwest – and to explore critical ideas about the intersection of incarceration and literature.

 English 484: The Pen Project

-English 484: The Pen Project is a prison-university community internship organized in cooperation with the New Mexico Corrections Department and the Arizona Department of Corrections.
-The semester-long internship course occurs in both Fall and Spring and employs a Blackboard course management platform as a digital bridge to link inmate-writers in New Mexico and Arizona and (b) upper-level Arizona State undergraduates, who provide typed critiques of inmate-produced poetry, short fiction, and non-fiction prose.
-Interns employ the critical skills they have learned over the course of their undergraduate education in order to read and critically comment upon writing – fiction, poetry, non-fiction prose – produced primarily by maximum-security inmates at the Penitentiary of New Mexico.
+English 484: The Pen Project debuted in 2010.
+It is a prison-university internship organized in cooperation with the New Mexico Corrections Department and the Arizona Department of Corrections.
+The semester-long internship course occurs in both Fall and Spring and employs a Blackboard management platform as a digital bridge between (a) inmate-writers in New Mexico and Arizona and (b) upper-level Arizona State undergraduates, who provide typed critiques of inmate-produced poetry, short fiction, and non-fiction prose.

 English 484: The Pen Project is unique.
-To our current knowledge there is no other writing project in the United States that links a university and a prison, specifically maximum security, as partners via online technology.
-This online internship, taught in both semesters and summer session, represents a model for development and expansion.
+To our current knowledge there is no other writing project in the United States that partners a university with maximum security inmates via online technology.
+This online internship is a model for development and expansion.

 English 584: Florence and Eyman State Prisons

-English 584, a small graduate-level internship, consists of courses taught once a week at Florence State Prison.
-ASU programming at the North, South and East units currently provides courses in creative writing, linguistics, Shakespeare, TESOL and – in cooperation with other departments – also provides courses in art, biology, Chinese, math, philosophy, psychology, and theatre.
+English 584, a small graduate-level internship, consists of courses taught once a week at Florence and Eyman state prisons.
+ASU programming since 2010 has provided courses in creative writing, linguistics, Shakespeare, TESOL and – in cooperation with other departments – also provides courses in art, biology, Chinese, math, philosophy, psychology, and theatre.
 The internship operates in close cooperation with the Arizona Department of Corrections.